 The Society’s home, located at the corner of Main and Whitman Streets in downtown Norway, is the Mark P. Smith house.
 Smith was a successful businessman who established a tannery on the street that still carries that name, and a grist mill in the Steep Falls section of town, Built circa 1828 on the corner of Main and Danforth Streets, the house was moved around the corner in the 1950s to face Danforth Street.
 In 1977, Norway Savings Bank purchased the property in preparation for expansion, and offered the building to the Society.
 The house was moved to its current location in 1978, where it serves as the Society’s museum and meeting facility.

-The museum is open to the public year round on Saturdays from 9:00 a.m. to 12:00 p.m, Tuesdays from 1 p.m. to 4 p.m. during the summer, and by appointment.
+The museum is open to the public year round on Saturdays from 9:00 a.m. to 12:00 p.m, Tuesdays from 1 p.m. to 4 p.m. during the summer (Memorial Day to Labor Day), and by appointment.
 Admission is free.